top of page

 Mustard and Phacelia planted in early September providing winter cover

 Our pheasants and partridges now go to Thyme Restaurant in Southrop and our wild English partridges sold out almost immediately.
-With our new customer in mind, we plan to stop using lead cartridge this season, now that good alternatives are readily available.
+With our new customer in mind, we plan to stop using lead cartridges this season, now that good alternatives are readily available.

 We have a policy of encouraging young people to come beating and shooting here, as well as hosting nature walks for local people, explaining to them why we only cut our hedges one year in four for example and show them how the wild birds and hares are doing so well.